khanabdulmajid/portfolio/README.md

 # Data Analyst

-#### Technical Skills: Python, SQL, Azure, Tensorflow, LangChain
+#### Technical Skills
+- **Languages:** Python, SQL
+- **Platforms:** Azure
+- **Frameworks:** TensorFlow
+- **Specializations:** Computer Vision, Generative AI

 ## Education
-- B.Tech, Electronics & Communications Engineering | Jamia Hamdard University ( Aug 2015 - July 2019)
+- **B.Tech, Electronics & Communications Engineering**
+  Jamia Hamdard University
+  _(Aug 2015 - July 2019)_

 ## Work Experience
+### **Sr. Systems Engineer**
+**Infosys**
-**Sr. Systems Engineer @ Infosys (_July 2021 - Present_)**
+_July 2021 - Present_

-- Utilized SQL and Python to analyze large datasets, resulting in the identification of key insights.
+- Analyzed large datasets using SQL and Python, leading to the identification of key business insights.
-- Worked closely with product managers and user experience designers to translate data-driven insights into actionable recommendations for product development.
+- Collaborated with product managers and UX designers to convert data-driven insights into actionable product recommendations.
-- Participated in daily scrum meeting with team to discuss the challenges and development of the project.
+- Participated in daily scrum meetings to discuss project challenges and progress.
-- Collaborated closely with project managers to understand analytical needs, define critical metrics and KPIs, and deliver actionable insights.
+- Worked closely with project managers to define critical metrics and KPIs, delivering actionable insights that guided decision-making.

 ## Projects

-### Dog Breed Classifier using Convolutional Neural Network(CNN)
+### **Facial Recognition System using Convolutional Neural Networks (CNNs)**
+#### Project Overview
-#### Project Overview: Developed a machine learning model to classify dog breeds from images with high accuracy.
-The project involved data preprocessing, model building, and deployment.
+Developed a robust facial recognition system capable of accurately identifying individuals from a database of images.
+This project involved extensive data preprocessing, model architecture design, training, and real-time application testing.

-  - Collected and preprocessed a dataset of dog images from various sources.
+- **Responsibilities:**
+  - Preprocessed and normalized the Labeled Faces in the Wild (LFW) dataset.
-  - Built and fine-tuned a convolutional neural network (CNN) using TensorFlow and Keras.
+  - Designed and implemented a CNN using TensorFlow and Keras, optimizing for accuracy and performance.
-  - Implemented data augmentation techniques to enhance the model's performance.
-  - Evaluated the model using accuracy, precision, recall, and F1-score metrics.
-  - Deployed the model using Flask for creating a user-friendly web application interface.
+  - Trained the model to achieve over 95% accuracy on the test set.
+  - Conducted real-time application testing using OpenCV to ensure the system's reliability.

-#### Technologies and Tools: Python, TensorFlow, Keras, OpenCV, Flask.
+- **Technologies and Tools:** Python, TensorFlow, Keras, OpenCV, NumPy, Pandas, Matplotlib

-### Vehicle Detection Using OpenCV's Haar Casdcade
+### **Real-Time Object Detection and Tracking System**
+#### Project Overview
-#### Project Overview: Developed a real-time car detection system using OpenCV and cascade classifiers.
-The project aimed to detect cars in images and video streams with high accuracy.
+Built a real-time object detection and tracking system using OpenCV, focusing on detecting and tracking objects in live video streams.
-Key Responsibilities:

-  - Gathered and labeled a dataset of car images for training the cascade classifier.
-  - Created and trained the cascade classifier using OpenCV.
-  - Implemented a real-time car detection system that processes video streams.
-  - Optimized the detection algorithm to improve speed and accuracy.
+- **Responsibilities:**
-  - Evaluated the system's performance using precision and recall metrics.
+  - Developed the system using techniques like background subtraction and contour detection.
+  - Implemented tracking algorithms such as KCF and CSRT to maintain object focus even under challenging conditions like occlusion and variable lighting.
+  - Optimized the system for real-time performance, ensuring smooth and accurate tracking.

-#### Technologies and Tools: Python, OpenCV, Haar Cascade Classifier, NumPy.
+- **Technologies and Tools:** Python, OpenCV, KCF, CSRT, NumPy

+### **GAN Loss Function Exploration: LSGAN and Wasserstein Distance**
+#### Project Overview
+Explored different loss functions in GANs to improve training stability and image generation quality.
+This project focused on the implementation of Least Squares GANs (LSGANs) and the application of Wasserstein Distance to address common issues like mode collapse and unstable training.

+- **Responsibilities:**
+  - Implemented LSGAN to minimize the Pearson χ² divergence and achieve more stable training and higher-quality image generation.
+  - Integrated Wasserstein Distance into GANs to provide a smoother gradient and overcome mode collapse, leading to better convergence and more realistic outputs.
+  - Conducted extensive testing and comparison of generated images, highlighting the improvements in stability and quality.

+- **Technologies and Tools:** Python, TensorFlow, Keras, NumPy

+### **DCGANs for Small Color Photographs Generation**
+#### Project Overview
+Applied Deep Convolutional GANs (DCGANs) to generate small color photographs.
+The project involved adapting the GAN architecture to handle color data and achieve high-quality synthetic image generation.

+- **Responsibilities:**
+  - Preprocessed a dataset of small color photographs, including normalization and augmentation techniques.
+  - Designed and trained the DCGAN model to generate realistic color images by capturing intricate details through convolutional layers.
+  - Evaluated the model's performance, achieving realistic image generation after numerous training epochs.

+- **Technologies and Tools:** Python, TensorFlow, Keras, OpenCV